 How can I homeschool for free?
-Where can I get free lesson plans?
+Where can I get free or low cost lesson plans?
 How can I get free homeschool supplies?
 These are questions many parents found themselves asking when COVID-19 flipped their children’s education upside down.
 Homeschooling your children can be an incredibly challenging but deeply rewarding journey, regardless of whether you started during the pandemic or not.
 Here at CouponFollow, we admire the grit and resourcefulness of homeschooling educators, so we want to do everything we can to help make it a more manageable schooling option.
 We have created a massive collection of free homeschooling resources, including free lesson plans, free printable worksheets, free homeschool activities, and much more.

 What Resources Do I Need for Homeschooling?

 To get started, here are some excellent general homeschooling resources to explore that can help you provide a free, high-quality education that has been given a gold star by homeschooling experts:

 - OER Commons — OER Commons is a public digital library of tens of thousands of free educational resources that has been built through contributions from educators around the globe.
 Every possible topic and every kind of educational material is covered; you can find free lesson plans on anything from why flamingos are pink to human anatomy and physiology.

 - How to Homeschool for Free by ThoughtCo. — This is a fantastic launch pad to reputable, comprehensive homeschooling resources that are available online for no cost, such as Khan Academy, Ambleside Online, Scholastic Learn at Home, and Smithsonian Learning Lab.